Skip to content ↓

 A more detailed curriculum for each subject can be found: https://www.aylshamhigh.com/learningsubjectsahs

-• ensure all students left compulsory education with a set of academic qualifications
+• ensure all students leave compulsory education with a set of academic qualifications

-• to ensure students had the necessary base so that they were well equipped for all choices post 16.
+• ensure students have the necessary base so that they are well equipped for all choices post 16.

-The EBacc is a set of subjects at GCSE that keeps young people’s options open for further study and future careers.
+The Core Curriculum is a set of subjects that keeps young people’s options open for further study and future careers.

 • English language and literature